 Speaking of polo, the couple might become fast friends with Andy Busch, great-grandson of the Anheuser-Busch empire, who discovered Santa Barbara years ago when he was the captain of the U.S. polo team and played a match at the Santa Barbara Polo & Racquet Club.
-Andy is a family man and founded Folded Hills winery, with a tasting room in Montecito and in wine country–the latter is perfect for a family picnic.
+Andy is a family man and along with his wife, Kim, founded Folded Hills winery, with a tasting room in Montecito and in wine country–the latter is perfect for a family picnic.

 Last but not least, once the pandemic is behind us, Archie will be delighted by attractions like Santa Barbara Zoo, the Santa Barbara Museum of Natural History and Sea Center, and MOXI: The Wolf Museum of Exploration + Innovation.

 SWOON-WORTHY DATE SPOTS